shahrajabian/shahrajabian.github.io/_pages/about.md

 Hi there!
 I am Mahdi.
 I received dual B.Sc. degrees in Aerospace Engineering and Electrical Engineering, with a focus on dynamics and control, from [Amirkabir University of Technology (Tehran Polytechnic)](https://aut.ac.ir/en) in 2022.
 Currently, I am pursuing an M.Sc. degree in Aerospace Engineering at [Sharif University of Technology](https://en.sharif.edu/), specializing in the development of a safe intelligent control system for an eVTOL air taxi.

 I am interested in building reliable intelligent autonomous systems that will benefit society.
-In order to achieve this long-term objective,  I believe we need learning-based, predictive and data-driven methods for decision-making and control that can be trusted to deliver reliable performance in complex real-world applications while ensuring safety.
+In order to achieve this long-term objective,  I believe we need learning-based, predictive and data-driven methods for planning, decision-making, and control that can be trusted to deliver reliable performance in complex real-world applications while ensuring safety.

 **Research Interests:**
 * Reliable Intelligent Autonomous Systems